Elements of a Senior Thesis

 The Literature Review

 Your question often comes out of an understanding of the scholarly literature.
-The literature review asks you to consider existing literature on a particular topic and analyze how the authors came to the conclusion they did.
+The literature review section of your thesis is where you consider existing literature on a particular topic and analyze how the authors came to the conclusion they did.
 What were their assumptions?
 What did they decide to examine and how did they examine it?
 What are their central findings or conclusions that inform your research question and theoretical framework?
 What questions or evidence did they leave out?
 The literature review helps you explain how and why your question contributes to existing knowledge on the topic.
 A literature review is a critical assessment of scholarship, but one that is focused.
 The critiques you raise about the work of other scholars ought to be ones you can address or resolve in your study.

 Your Approach to Evidence